How to Cook for a Keto Diet on a Budget: Tips for Success

 Ground meats like turkey or pork are also economical options.
 They can be used in soups, casseroles, or even as a filling for lettuce wraps.
 Buying in bulk often saves money, and you can freeze portions for future use.

 Lastly, consider incorporating legumes in moderation.
-While they do contain some carbohydrates, they also provide protein and can be budget-friendly when utilised sparingly in meals.
+While they do contain some carbohydrates, they also provide protein and can be budget-friendly when utilised in sparsely utilised meals.
 By exploring these protein alternatives, you can enjoy a satisfying keto diet without breaking the bank.

 Proven Strategies for Cooking for a Keto Diet on a Budget